vchaindz/cas-docker-cli-plugins/README.md

 Docker CLI plugins are found in `~/.docker/cli-plugins` and names like `docker-<command>`.

-You can fetch and install these as follows:
+You can download and install these as follows:

 ```bash
 mkdir -p ~/.docker/cli-plugins